 UEs operating in SNPN access mode read the available PLMN IDs and list of available NIDs from the broadcast system information and take them into account during network selection.

+For automatic network selection..it is performed in the following order:

+- UE selects and attempts to register with the SNPN it was last registered with (if available).

-For automatic network selection, the UE selects and attempts to register with the available SNPN identified by a PLMN ID and NID for which the UE has SUPI and credentials.
-If multiple SNPNs are available that the UE has respective SUPI and credentials for, then how the UE selects an SNPN is based on UE implementation.
+- UE selects and attempts to register with the available SNPN identified by a PLMN ID and NID for which the UE has SUPI and credentials.